johnno1962/injectionforxcode/README.md

 is now the only project you need to build.
 After building, restart Xcode and check for the new items at the end of the "Product" menu.

-Code for the previous version of the plugin is as follows
+Code for the previous obsolete version of the plugin is as follows

 __ObjCpp:__ A type of "Foundation++" set of C++ classes I use for operators on common objects.